 Q: My car doesn’t have Bluetooth technology/capability.
 How can I comply with the law?

 A: Many online retailers offer a Bluetooth adapter for vehicles without Bluetooth or similar technology built into the vehicle.

 Q: Can I listen to online radio apps while driving?

 A: Drivers cannot touch their phone to activate/program a radio app while on the road

 Q: Could I listen to music stored on my mobile phone, thus not requiring an internet connection?

 A: Yes, as long as the driver is not holding or supporting the phone.

 Q: Could I talk to someone via video telephony apps, such as FaceTime or Skype, if doing so “hands-free?”

-Safe America Salutes GOHS Director Harris Blackwood Ford and Jim Ellis Automotive Group for theirs leadership in enacting ‘hands free’ legislation.
+Safe America Salutes GOHS Director Harris Blackwood Ford and Jim Ellis Automotive Group for their leadership in enacting ‘hands-free’ legislation.